How to Modify Wood and Attic Trusses

-There is enough space to switch the floor joists that are 2x4s with 2x10s or 8s, and/or sistering them.
-The main issue I have what to do about the truss itself (2x4 webs, 2x4 chords, etc) ... from what I imagine larger rafters would need to be in place of those 2x4 top chords.
+There's enough space to switch the floor joists that are 2x4s with 2x10s or 8s, and/or sistering them.
+The main issue I have what to do about the truss itself (2x4 webs, 2x4 chords, etc.).
+From what I imagine larger rafters would need to be in place of those 2x4 top chords.

 Is this possible, and how costly would a project like this be? (just the structural engineering and framing aspect to allow for live loads and support the roof).
-Trying to decide if it's all worth it."
+I'm trying to decide if it's all worth it."

 You can modify the trusses, but it's an enormous amount of work.
 Also, if you decide to do this, you MUST work hand-in-hand with a licensed structural engineer that's familiar with wood trusses.

 Look at this photo of the space created by attic trusses at my home.
 You can't see the floor, but the window sill is just about 32 inches up off the floor.
-The ceiling is just out of the photo frame.
+The flat ceiling that connects the two sloped parts of the truss is just out of the photo frame.